Is wearing hair sticks considered cultural appropriation?

 Emma Roberts wearing them as part of a costume is certainly verging on bad taste, however.
 As is this pic of Hilary Duff from the late 90's:

-I guess a good rule of thumb is that if you are wearing costume chopsticks in your hair, that is not a good thing.
-Hair Sticks and Hair Pins, however, are fine in good taste.
+I guess a good rule of thumb is that if you are wearing costume chopsticks in your hair, that is NOT okay.

 Hope this helps!